joomengine/jcb-documentation/084-Default-Database-Values-can-be-set-per-Field-Type.md

 Click **Save** to store your configuration.

-Now, whenever you create a new field of type “Number,” these database values will automatically appear.
+Now, whenever you create a new field of type "Number," these database values will automatically appear.

 ---